magento/merchdocs/src/marketing/dotdigital/engagement-cloud.md

    - _Leave a review_ links in the Reviews EDC can now link to product pages instead of review pages.

-   - We’ve updated the handling of coupon codes to improve recurring campaigns.
+   - Updated the handling of coupon codes to improve recurring campaigns.

    - We’ve updated the default list of IP addresses for **Developer > Dynamic Pages IP Restriction**.